artefactual/archivematica-docs/admin-manual/installation/duracloud-setup.rst

 Introduction
 ------------

-Archivematica hosting is planned to be offerred by Artefactual Systems and DuraSpace in early 2015.
-This guide can be used by those who wish to install Archivematica and/or DuraCloud locally and run the systems themselves.
+`ArchivesDirect <http://www.archivesdirect.org/>`_ is an Archivematica in DuraCloud hosting plan offered by Artefactual Systems and DuraSpace.
+This guide can be used by those who wish to install Archivematica and/or DuraCloud locally and run the systems themselves and may also be helpful for those using the hosted service.
 This guide assumes that you have already installed Archivematica and DuraCloud, or have arranged for a hosted instance through Artefactual Systems/DuraSpace.
 Hosted clients will have steps 1 and 2 completed for them.

 For installation instructions please see: